AMC Entertainment (NYSE:AMC) stock has reached a max cost to borrow of more than 1,000% (1.03k%), per Ortex data.

 Giants Amazon and Apple are now investing billions of dollars in the movie theatre industry, which is going to bring more movie titles to cinemas across the country including industry leader AMC Entertainment.

-AMC’s cost to borrow has surged as high as 1,000% — showing a scarcity of shares to borrow and a high demand to short the stock.
+AMC’s cost to borrow has surged as high as 1,000% — showing there is a scarcity of shares to borrow and a high demand to short the stock.

 CEO Adam Aron has stated that the only thing the company needs to enter profitability again is more movie titles, and they’re coming.